iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.0.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 3 reviews"/>
 </p>

+> Battery consuption is way too high.
+Currently 13% on a day when I was only out of my house 1 hour.
+App needs to detect home WiFi and stop scanning unless it detects no wifi.
+It is the third largest app draining my battery.
+Not acceptable.
+May have to discontinue use.<br> :date: __2020-05-17 06:56:45__

+> I haven't noticed any drastic battery drain on my device yet but as others mentioned the app should be able to be turned off as 95% of my time is spent in my own home.
+People are more likely to use the app if they don't feel that they don't need it 95% of the time but rather have the option for the 5% of the time it could be helpful.<br> :date: __2020-05-13 16:32:13__

+> It's fine but battery draining lately.
+Seemed to run pretty efficiently in the background at the start but I'm charging my phone 3 times a day now.<br> :date: __2020-05-11 06:52:48__

+> Please add an "off" button.
+I shouldn't have to keep the app running while I'm sleeping or just sitting at home.
+Turning off bluetooth is not an "off" button since this app isn't the only thing that people use bluetooth for.
+I don't mind the battery drain since it's a useful app and I think the battery drain, when I want to use the app, is worth it.
+Would rate 5 stars if you had an off button.<br> :date: __2020-05-10 22:42:27__

 > No experience.
 Just hope it works, it will kill me if I get it with my health issues<br> :date: __2020-05-09 06:18:52__